jonah-katz/cheetah-track/README.md

 Toggl is a time tracking tool that allows teams to easily allow its members to track time accross multiple projects.
 Check out more on www.Toggl.com .

 Slackl allows users to start, stop and view their Toggl timer straight from Slack.
-Instructions and demo at www.Slackl.herokuapp.com
+Instructions and demo at <a href="http://slackl.herokuapp.com">slackl.herokuapp.com</a>.

 Slackl is an unoffocial tool and is in no way associated with Toggl.